FrankC01/pysui/doc/source/getting_started.rst

     Specifically, the binaries are required if...

     * You want to use the publish SUi package builder, and/or...
-    * You want to use the Sui generated configuration
+    * You want to use the Sui generated configuration for keystores and active environents